agass1/bluetooth-trixie-fix/README_EN.md

 **Reason for creation:** Frequent Bluetooth issues after installing KDE Plasma.

 This script completely removes existing Bluetooth packages and data, then reinstalls them.
-It is useful if you are experiencing problems connecting Bluetooth devices or managing them through Blueman.
+It is useful if you are experiencing problems connecting Bluetooth devices or managing them or AD2P failed.

 ## How to use